goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/2-clustering/_index.md

 **`https://{{< param "external_tower3" >}}`**

 Just from the web UI you wouldn’t know you’ve got a Tower cluster at your hands here.
 To learn more about your cluster and its state, in one of the instances web UI under **ADMINISTRATION** choose **Instance Groups**.
 Here you will get an overview of the cluster by instance groups.
-Explore the information rovided, of course there is no capacity used yet and no Jobs have run.
+Explore the information provided, of course there is no capacity used yet and no Jobs have run.

 Right now we have only one instance group named **tower**.
 When you get more groups, from this view you will see how the instance are distributed over the groups.